Skip to main content

 Module description

 What does it mean to laugh at a situation?
 Can laughter and comedy be radical, and change a situation?
-Taking the rich example of seventeenth-century dramatic and theatrical comedy this module explores dramatic comedy from William Shakespeare to William Congreve, from Ben Jonson to Aphra Behn.
+Taking the rich example of seventeenth-century dramatic and theatrical comedy, in this module we explore dramatic comedy from William Shakespeare to William Congreve, from Ben Jonson to Aphra Behn.

-While the main focus will be on English comedy of the seventeenth century, the module will also explore theories of comedy, theories of laughter and genres and topics including farce, city comedy, gender comedy and carnival.
-In doing so it will explore some modern comedy (such as that of Joe Orton), some Greek and Roman comedy, and some European models.
+While the main focus will be on English comedy of the seventeenth century, we will also explore theories of comedy, theories of laughter, and genres and topics including farce, city comedy, gender comedy and carnival.
+In doing so we will explore some modern comedy (such as that of Joe Orton), some Greek and Roman comedy, and some European models.

 The module will follow the main historical contours of the seventeenth century.
 The first section will examine comedy in the London theatres in the English Renaissance and early seventeenth century, from the comedy of the early playhouses, such as Merry Wives of Windsor, to some of the more experimental later comedies such as Knight of the Burning Pestle.
 The relationship between London and the social world of comedy will be explored through the question of the 'city' comedy and the role of transgression (in the persons of prodigals, cross-dressers, radicals and thieves) will be explored.